+'''

-tclsh oommf.tcl mmHelp [<URL>] [-console]
+tclsh oommf.tcl mmHelp [standard options] [URL]

+'''

-The command line argument <URL> is the URL of the first page (or home page) to be displayed.
+The command line argument URL is the URL of the first page (home page) to be displayed.
 If no URL is specified, mmHelp displays the Table of Contents of the OOMMF User's Guide by default.